Penalty card: Black card

+Fencing

-Fencing: A black card is used in fencing.
-It is issued by the director, or the referee for severe rule infractions.
+A black card is used in fencing.
+It is issued by the director or the referee for severe rule infractions.
 A second instance of a Group 3 offence, and all Group 4 offences including deliberate brutality, refusal to fence, refusal to salute, and refusal to shake hands can be punished with a black card.
-When the black card is issued, the offending fencer is excluded from the remainder of the competition and may be suspended from further tournaments.
+When the black card is issued, the offending fencer is excluded or eliminated from the remainder of the competition and may be suspended from further tournaments.
 In the official record of the tournament, their name is replaced with the words "FENCER EXCLUDED".

+Gaelic games

-Gaelic Games: In the Gaelic Games of Gaelic football and hurling, a tick or black book – was formerly recorded against a player for a minor infringement not warranting a yellow card, though multiple bookings will result in the issuance of a yellow card.
-The act of the referee physically holding up his black notebook in the same manner as a card has been discontinued by the GAA.
-Beginning 1 January 2014 a player in Gaelic football can be ordered off the pitch for the remainder of the game with a substitution allowed by being physically shown a Black Card (the referee's black notebook) in the same manner as any other penalty card for "cynical behaviour," including blatant tripping, pulling down and bodychecking.
+In the Gaelic games of Gaelic football and hurling, a tick or black book was formerly recorded against a player for a minor infringement not warranting a yellow card, though multiple bookings will result in the issuance of a yellow card.
+The act of the referee physically holding up his black notebook in the same manner as a card has been discontinued by the Gaelic Athletic Association.

+Since 1 January 2014, a player in Gaelic football can be ordered off the pitch for the remainder of the game with a substitution allowed by being shown a black card (the referee's black notebook) in the same manner as any other penalty card for "cynical behaviour," including blatant tripping, pulling down and bodychecking.
 This forced substitution is an intermediate punishment between the yellow and red cards.
 A player who receives a yellow card and a black card in the same game is sent off without any substitute being permitted.

-As of January 2020, a player who receives a black card is ejected from the field to the Sin Bin for a period of ten minutes.
+As of January 2020, a player who receives a black card is ejected from the field to a penalty box for a period of ten minutes.
 The player may return to the field after this period has elapsed, during a break in play with the permission of the referee.
-If a match extends into extra time and the player has not been in the Sin Bin for ten minutes, they must serve any remaining time before rejoining play.
+If a match extends into extra time and the player has not been in the penalty box for ten minutes, they must serve any remaining time before rejoining play.
 As in previous years, a player who receives both a yellow card and a black card or two black cards is then shown a red card and ejected for the remainder of the match and cannot be replaced.